hydra-launch/Hydra-Launcher/README.md

 ## About

 **Hydra** is a **Game Launcher** with its own BitTorrent Client and repack scraper.
 <br>
 It's built using TypeScript (Electron) and Python, leveraging libtorrent for seamless torrenting.
+Hydra provides a Windows repack with maximum optimization for performance on Windows 10 and Windows 11, ensuring the best possible user experience on these platforms.

 ## Features